zv09/TelegramDialogsMirror/CONTRIBUTING.md

   - `RETRY_DELAY`: The delay in seconds between retries. **Default:** `36`.
   - `AUTO_RECONNECT`: Whether to automatically reconnect if the client is disconnected. **Default:** `True`.

+- **Advanced Error Handling & Retries**
+  - `SKIP_SERVICE_MESSAGES`: When `True`, the application will automatically identify and skip forwarding "service messages" (e.g., "User joined," "Group photo updated").
+This is highly recommended as these messages have no content to forward and would otherwise cause a `MediaEmptyError`. **Default:** `True`.
+  - `MAX_RETRIES`: The maximum number of times to retry a failed API call (like forwarding a message) before giving up.
+This applies to recoverable errors like network issues or temporary Telegram problems. **Default:** `5`.
+  - `BACKOFF_FACTOR`: A multiplier that controls the delay between retries.
+The delay is calculated as `BACKOFF_FACTOR * (2 ** attempt_number)`.
+A higher factor increases the wait time.
+For example, with a factor of `1.0`, the delays will be 1s, 2s, 4s, 8s, and so on. **Default:** `1.0`.

 - **Logging**
   - `LOG_TELETHON_DIFFERENCES`: Whether to log update differences from Telethon.
 Can be very verbose. **Default:** `True`.
   - `RECEIVE_UPDATES`: Whether the client should receive updates from Telegram. **Default:** `True`.